Holardiplenty123/Music-Operation-Analysis-Excel/README.md

 The monthly revenue trend shows a significant December spike at $1,763.60, the highest single month across the 4-year period.
 This is consistent with holiday and festive activity driving increased listening and subscription activity.
 The pattern suggests **seasonal campaigns timed for November-December could amplify this natural peak.**

 ### 7. The Fraud Cluster Is a Critical Data Integrity Risk
-50.2% of users — 482 out of 961, are flagged as part of a fraud cluster.
+50.2% of users, 482 out of 961, are flagged as part of a fraud cluster.
 This means all engagement metrics (sessions, listen duration, skip rate, revenue) must be treated as indicative rather than conclusive until fraud cluster users are excluded and reanalysed. **The true health of the platform's engagement may look significantly different once the fraud cluster is isolated.**

 ### 8. Family Tier Has the Highest Engagement Quality
 Despite generating less MRR than Premium, Family tier users have the highest average listen duration (99 seconds) and the lowest skip rate (9.2%).
 This makes Family users the most engaged segment on the platform, a finding that has direct implications for content strategy and retention investment prioritisation.